 The Wimberley Village Library has public computer stations with high speed Internet connections.
 An interlibrary loan program, online book clubs and a volunteer program are additional library highlights.

 Wimberley has a few negatives.
 It is far enough off of I-35 to feel as though it is in a world all its own, but Hays County has been growing quickly, and Wimberley is starting to feel the effects.
 Traffic is increasing, and finding a parking place downtown on weekends is often difficult.
-The area is known as "Flood Alley," and Wimberley suffered severe flooding in May, 2015 when rainfall reached record levels.
-Flooding occured again in October, 2015.
-Preserving Wimberley's way of life is also a worry and may prove to be a challenge in the years to come.
+Locals worry that preserving Wimberley's way of life might be a challenge in years to come.
+The area is known as "Flood Alley," and the town suffered severe flooding in May, 2015 when rainfall reached record levels and the Blanco River overflowed its banks.
+Flooding could happen again.

 For now, though, this gentle Texas hamlet offers exactly what many retirees are seeking and is a great retirement spot!

 Webwerxx, Inc. Copyright (c) 2006-2021.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.